nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 data.to_csv("ctm_20180102.csv")
 ```

-The above code establishes a connection to WRDS, runs a SQL query and outputs the result as a .csv file.
+The above code establishes a connection to WRDS, runs a SQL query and outputs the result to a .csv file.

-The second step is the creation of the wrapper shell script `my_program.sh`, using a command line editor such as *nano* or writing it on your local computer and uploading it with *SFTP*.
+The second step is the creation of the wrapper shell script `my_program.sh`, using a command line editor such as *nano* or writing it on your local computer and uploading it via *SFTP*.
 Here is an example of the content of this program:

 ```
 # Wrapper shell script (.sh file):